 - Per diem flexibility to support employee wellbeing

 Guide travelers to make preferred, more compliant booking choices

 Countries and regions continue to impose and lift travel bans and restrictions.
 As a result, your travelers may need to adjust their travel plans.
 At the most extreme, countries are completely closed, prohibiting nationals or other passengers from arriving.
 Borders can also be partially closed, with restrictions applicable to some, but not all, travelers.

 Country-level information can inform your decisions about international and domestic travel and travel policy settings.
 This information can also save your travelers potential frustrations.
 For example, if a border is completely or partially restricted, you can decide to require security approval or set a specific policy for the country, territory or region based on traveler origin.

 Country-level information about higher risk locations can also guide your choices about increasing or easing travel program controls like mandated pre-trip approvals.
 With Egencia, you can easily build, change and personalize policies, such as high-risk destination configuration, that empower you to support your travelers’ wellbeing.
 Use the Egencia Travel Advisor to inform ongoing changes to travel policies, then set your rules for every travel category in one centralized space and instantly apply travel policy and approval policy changes across all booking channels.

 Inform your supply negotiations

-Egencia gives your bookers access to procedural information about hygiene and other safety standards directly in the booking path.
+Egencia gives your bookers access to procedural information about hygiene and other safety standards in the booking path.
 You can also access actionable insights about pandemic-related travel impacts in our Help Center, including links to supplier policy information.
 Understanding supplier protocols can inform decisions about travel policies and preferred supplier agreements.
-For example, reviewing cancellation policy flexibility and similar factors will help you to protect your travel spend and to embed efficiencies and savings across your travel program.
+For example, reviewing cancellation policy flexibility and similar factors will help you to protect your travel spend and embed efficiencies and savings across your travel program.